 Cherry Tomatoes for Small Spaces

-One of their most useful qualities is that they will grow in the smallest of spaces – depending on the variety.
-Even if you only have a balcony or window-box it is still possible to grow cherry tomatoes successfully.
+One of the most useful qualities of cherry tomatoes is that they will grow in the smallest of spaces.
+Trailing over the sides of a high pot on a balcony, or in a window-box, it is still possible to grow cherry tomatoes successfully.

-It is possible to grow many dwarf varieties in a 6 inch pot.
-Hanging baskets and upside down planters are also a great way to grow small tomato plants that produce smaller size fruit.
+It is even possible to grow dwarf varieties in a 6 inch pot on a sunny windowsill.
+Also, hanging baskets and upside down planters are a great way to grow small tomato plants that produce smaller size fruit.

 Growing Cherry Tomatoes from Seed